Indian Institute of Information Technology, Design and Manufacturing, Kancheepuram

-Indian Institute of Information Technology, Design and Manufacturing, Kancheepuram (IIITDM Kancheepuram) is a public technical and research institution established in 2007 by the Ministry of Human Resource Development, Government of India to pursue design and manufacturing oriented engineering education, research and to promote the competitive advantage of Indian products in global markets.
+Indian Institute of Information Technology, Design and Manufacturing, Kancheepuram (IIITDM Kancheepuram) is a public technical and research institution established in 2007 by the Ministry of Education, Government of India, to pursue design and manufacturing oriented engineering education and research, and to promote the competitive advantage of Indian products in global markets.

 History

-IIITDM Kancheepuram, which was established in 2007, was initially operating from its temporary campus within its mentor institute, IIT Madras.
-The institute has moved to its permanent campus at Kelambakkam-Vandalur road near Chennai in 2011.
-It was declared as an Institute of National Importance (INI) by the Ministry of Human Resource Development, Government of India, in July 2011, thus becoming the first IIIT to be accorded this status.
-Later in 2014, IIIT Bill 2014 was passed by the Parliament on 1 December 2014, thus granting the status of Institutes of National Importance upon the 5 MHRD funded IIITs including IIITDM Kancheepuram.
-Previously IIITDM Kancheepuram was mentoring IIITDM Kurnool in its new campus in Chennai.
+IIITDM Kancheepuram was established in 2007 and moved to its permanent campus at Melakottaiyur Village, near Kandigai, off the Vandalur–Kelambakkam Road, Chennai, in 2011.
+It was declared an Institute of National Importance (INI) by the Ministry of Human Resource Development in July 2011, becoming the first IIIT to be accorded this status.
+The IIIT Bill 2014, passed by Parliament on 1 December 2014, further reaffirmed INI status upon the five centrally funded IIITs including IIITDM Kancheepuram.

 Admissions

 B.Tech and Dual Degree

-For B.Tech and Dual Degree (B.Tech and M.Tech) the admission is through JoSSA/CSAB based on Joint Entrance Examination (Main) (JEE-Main) rank.
-Admissions for foreign nationals are conducted through Direct Admission of Students Abroad (DASA) and Study in India Programme.
+Admission to B.Tech and Dual Degree (B.Tech and M.Tech) programmes is through JoSAA/CSAB based on JEE Main rank.
+Admissions for foreign nationals are conducted through the Direct Admission of Students Abroad (DASA) and Study in India programmes.

 M.Tech

-Admissions to M.Tech is through CCMT based on Graduate Aptitude Test in Engineering (GATE).
+Admission to M.Tech is through CCMT based on GATE score.

 M.Des

-Admissions to M.Des is through CEED.
+Admission to M.Des is through the CEED.